serverless/blog/posts/2017-07-28-event-driven-influencers-a-cloud-guru.md

   - AndreaPasswater
 ---

 *We’re getting geared up for Emit—our conference on event-driven architectures.
 Emit has some of the most prominent speakers and sponsors in the field, and in this five-part ‘Influencers’ series we’re highlighting their contributions.
 Want to know more about where we think event-driven architectures will be in two years?
-It’s not too late to [join us](http://www.emitconference.com).*
+[Join us on August 17](http://www.emitconference.com).*

 ## Background